History of tea in India: Government and the Indian tea industry

 The Indian tea industry as a mass employer has enjoyed the attention of the Indian government.
-When export sales went down, the government has been sympathetic to the demand of the industry and its cultivators.
+When export sales went down, the government was sympathetic to the demand of the industry and its cultivators.
 It has passed resolutions supporting the industry domestically and has also lobbied extensively with organizations like the WTO internationally.

 The Indian administration along with the European Union and six other countries (Brazil, Chile, Japan, South Korea and Mexico) filed a complaint with the WTO against the Byrd Amendment, which was formally known as the Continued Dumping and Subsidy Offset Act of 2000 legislated by the US.
-The essence of this act was that non-US firms which sell below cost price in the US could be fined and the money is given to the US companies who made the complaint in the first place.
+The essence of this act was that non-US firms that sell below cost price in the US could be fined and the money is given to the US companies who made the complaint in the first place.
 The act adversely affected the commodities business of the complainant states and has since been repealed after WTO ruled the act to be illegal.

 Furthermore, the Indian government took cognizance of the changed tea and coffee market and set up an Inter-Ministerial Committee (IMC) to look into their problems in late 2003.
-The IMC has recommended that the government share the financial burden of plantation industry on account of welfare measures envisaged for plantation workers mandated under the Plantation Labour Act 1951.
-Moreover, IMC has recommended to introduce means so that the agricultural income tax levied by the state governments can be slashed and the tea industry be made competitive.
-It has recommended that sick or bankrupt plantation estates should be provided with analogous level of relaxation for similarly placed enterprises/estates as are available to industries referred to BIFR.
+The IMC has recommended that the government share the financial burden of the plantation industry on account of welfare measures envisaged for plantation workers mandated under the Plantation Labor Act 1951.
+Moreover, IMC has recommended to introducing means so that the agricultural income tax levied by the state governments can be slashed and the tea industry be made competitive.
+It has recommended that sick or bankrupt plantation estates should be provided with an analogous level of relaxation for similarly placed enterprises/estates as are available to industries referred to BIFR.

 A Special Tea Term Loan (STTL) for the tea sector was announced by the Indian government in 2004.
 It envisaged restructuring of irregular portions of the outstanding term/working capital loans in the tea sector with repayment over five to seven years and a moratorium of one year, which was to be on a case to case basis for large growers.
 The STTL also provides for working capital up to Rs.
 2 lakhs at a rate not exceeding 9% to small growers.